 Most people naturally tend toward a Chapter 7 bankruptcy, which is a liquidation of their unsecured debt.
 Debts that are normally secured are mortgages (secured by your home) and car loans (secured by your car).
 One of the factors that are looked at to determine if you qualify for a Chapter 7 filing is whether your income is lower than the median family income for your household size.
 Generally speaking, when most of your debt is consumer debt, you must compare your income to the median family income for your household size to find out if you qualify for a chapter 7 filing.
 This is known as the “means test”.

 If your assets exceed the Arizona property exemptions then we must discuss what will happen to those assets, and we should talk about a Chapter 13 which allows you to keep more, and maybe all, of your assets which exceed the exemption limits.
-A number of bankruptcy attorneys, including Mr. Luccitti, registered their position with the State legislature earlier this year to increase the assets debtors could keep.
-Fortunately, the legislators agreed and the law was recently changed to allow the property exemptions to increase, allowing you to keep more of your assets.
+Several years ago, a number of bankruptcy attorneys, including Mr. Luccitti, registered their position with the State legislature to increase the assets debtors could keep.
+Fortunately, the legislators agreed and the law was changed to allow the property exemptions to increase, allowing you to keep more of your assets.

 A list of Arizona’s Property Exemptions can be found here.